bparanj/pini/README.md

 before_action :authenticate_user!, except: [:index, :show]
 ```

 Now you must be logged in to like any puppy by clicking the heart icon.
+You can download the source code for this article from ``.

 ## Summary